DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 });
 ```

-For more information, see [Selecting Page Elements](../test-api/selecting-page-elements/README.md).
+See [Selecting Page Elements](../test-api/selecting-page-elements/README.md) for more information.

 ### Assertions

-A functional test also should check the result of actions performed.
+A functional test should also check the result of actions performed.
-For example, the article header on the "Thank you" page should address a user by the entered name.
+For example, the article header on the "Thank you" page should address a user using the entered name.
 To check if the header is correct, you have to add an assertion to the test.

 The following test demonstrates how to use [build-in assertions](../test-api/assertions/README.md).